andela-cnwankwo/document-management-system/README.md

 This application has the following features:

 ### Users:
-A user created can either be an admin or a regular user.
+A created user will have a role, either an admin or a regular user by default.
 - A Regular User can:
     - Create an account
     - Login